 Evolution of Words: Education, School, & Learn

-On the other hand, it doesn’t seem nearly so problematic when a word begins to separate and become more clear in it’s meaning.
+On the other hand, it‘s not problematic when a word begins to separate and become more clear in it’s meaning.

-For example, in the past, the word learn might be used to indicate that one has “been taught” or “to learn.”
+For example, in the past, the word learn was used to indicate that one has “been taught” or “to learn.”

 Today, we have two words to indicate that one has absorbed information through learning or that one has shared information through teaching.

-However, each word – learn and teach – has a very distinct meaning.
+However, each word – learn and teach – has a distinct meaning.

-This article is part of a series about education, school, learning, and ultimately homeschooling.
-We dive into the history of each word, your belief systems around those words, and how all of this impacts your approach to raising, educating, and homeschooling your children.
+This article is part of a series about education, school, learning, and homeschooling.
+We dive into the history of each word, your belief systems around those words, and how this impacts your approach to raising, educating, and homeschooling your children.

-We suggest that you review the other articles and listen to their corresponding podcast episodes.
+We suggest you review the other articles and listen to their corresponding podcast episodes.

 - Your Belief System Around Education.
 Your beliefs about education and how that can impact your approach to raising your kids.

 - School vs. Education.
-This article examines the definitions and history of the words school and education and how the meanings have changed over the years.
+This article examines the definitions and history of school and education and how the meanings have changed over the years.